 The ban follows NSW Fair Trading’s inquiry and public submissions commenced on 23 March, which sought to discuss ‘whether a building product use ban was warranted for certain types of external cladding on buildings and if so, what the terms of a ban might be.’

-Details of the ban
+Details of the cladding ban

-This would naturally come as a concern to builders and owners, as ‘most don’t know if they are liable, or if they have used non-compliant cladding’, according to Hendry Senior Building Surveyor Tony Griffin.
-‘Parties affected will have to contact either their landlord or insurer to ensure that they are aware of this issue and are taking the necessary steps to resolve it.’
-National Operations Manager for Safety Measures, Geoff Vick, added that those with any concerns or who may wish to seek assistance in this matter should ‘seek professional advice’ from a provider such as Hendry.
+According to Hendry Senior Building Surveyor Tony Griffin, this would naturally come as a concern to builders and owners.
+As most builders and owners ‘don’t know if they are liable, or if they have used non-compliant cladding.
+Parties affected will have to contact either their landlord or insurer to ensure that they are aware of this issue and are taking the necessary steps to resolve it.’
+National Operations Manager for Safety Measures, Geoff Vick, added that those with any concerns should ‘seek professional advice’ from a provider such as Hendry.

-Aluminium cladding is deemed a major defect
+Aluminium cladding deemed a major defect

 Implementing consistent, nationwide changes